jman0x0/Project2_SearchAlgs_CS170/README.md

 Lastly, I developed a UI to process three specific datasets: _small-test-dataset.txt, large-test-dataset.txt, titanic-clean.txt_.
 Then, I allowed the user to selection between either Greedy Forward Selection Search or Backward Elimination Search.
 Unfortunately, I didn't implement a custom/better algorithm, so those are the only two options.

-## Challenges ##
+## Normalization ##
-There were many challenges for this project:
+A more technical part of the design and overall program was the normalization process.
+At first I chose to use **Min-Max Normalization**, but I quickly noticed there was discrepancy in my results and the expected output.
+This is attributed to the fact that this form of normalization doesn't handle outliers well.
+Additionally features/data sets that have differing distributions can negatively impact the accuracy of our validation and nearest neighbor approach.

-First, there were programming difficulties implementing all the necessary components such as the search algorithms, validator, nearest neighbor algorithm.
-In particular, the nearest neighbor algorithm was the most troubling, not because of the euclidean distance metric, but rather the normalization process.
-I had to devise of means of grouping and processing features together such that they could all be properly normalized.
-The Z-Score normalization was chosen and so I had to compute both the mean and standard deviation, the code belows illustrates the procedure:
+The normalization method I settled upon was **Z-Score Normalization** which is a more robust approach.
+To accomplish this I had to compute the mean and standard deviation for each feature separately.
+Then, I created a method for each instance to allow for normalization, e.g., ``stdNormalize`` whereby I passed in a vector containing means and deviations.
+Then I used the formula: ``fn = (f - mean) / stddev`` where ``fn`` is the normalized feature and ``f`` is the feature before normalization.
 ```c++
 std::vector<std::pair<double, double>> meandevs;
 meandevs.resize(featureCount);